Typhoon Kong-rey (2024): Taiwan

 The defence ministry placed 36,000 soldiers on standby for rescue efforts.
 Some train services were cancelled.
 Concerts by Mayday and Andy Lau were postponed.
+The Dominate World Tour concert by Stray Kids, which was scheduled on November 2 at the Kaohsiung National Stadium, was also postponed to November 3.
 More than 400 flights were cancelled while the entire ferry system was suspended.
 On October 29, the Central Weather Administration (CWA) released its first sea warning for the storm covering southeastern Taiwan and the Bashi Channel, adding that Kong-rey could generate waves with a height ranging from 5-6 m and rain measuring 500-800 mm.
 Classes were suspended in Taitung County, with multiple flights and trips also cancelled.
 Local residents stocked up on vegetables, while fishermen gathered their boats.
 The National Fire Agency predicted trees to topple.
 Orchid Island and Green Island suspended work and classes.
 The Soil and Water Conservation Bureau warned against potential threat of landslides, urging residents to be alert.
 Fishing communities added extra precaution measures.
 Agencies were prepared against damaged buildings, power lines, and flood rescues.
 Rescue personnel were also stationed across the country.
 At least 11,588 people were evacuated.

 The CWA later released its first land warning for the storm on October 30, covering Taitung County and the Hengchun Peninsula.
 The warnings were later expanded that day to cover the entirety of Taiwan.
 Heavy rain advisories were also issued by the CWA, with extremely torrential rain warnings in Yilan County, Hualien County, Hsinchu County, and Taichung.
 Torrential rain warnings in Keelung, Taipei, New Taipei City, and Nantou County.
 Extremely heavy rain warnings in Taoyuan, Miaoli County, Kaohsiung, and Pingtung County, and heavy rain warnings in Yunlin County, Chiayi, Chiayi County, and Tainan.
 Typhoon warnings were issued all around the country.
 Multiple large wave warnings and a singular surge warnings were issued, all in the eastern coast of Taiwan.
 All offices and schools in Taiwan were closed on October 31.
 A group of 27 visitors at Wuling Farm, Taichung, were told to stay while descending, with the tourists being provided food and water.
 Another group of 26 tourists were told to stay put in a guesthouse at Mount Li.
 Another group of 24 tourists were also forced to return to a mountain after trying to leave the mountain.
 134 emergency shelters were established, accommodating 2,620 individuals, while stock trading was suspended due to the storm.